open2b/scriggo-site/template.md

 {% end for %}
 ```

-In addiction, Scriggo Template supports six new statements: `extends`, `import`,
+In addiction, Scriggo supports in templates six new statements: `extends`, `import`,
 `macro`, `show`, `raw` and `using`.

 ### Functions

-Function declarations are by design not supported by Scriggo Template, use instead what is more appropriate between a macro:
+Function declarations are by design not supported by Scriggo in templates, use instead what is more appropriate between a macro:

 ```
 {% macro image(url string) %}<img src="{{ url }}">{% end %}